tinoryj/tinoryj.github.io/_posts/2020-04-18-Note-Wu2019Wormhole.md

 ## Reference

-> Xingbo Wu, Fan Ni and Song Jiang.
+> Xingbo Wu, Fan Ni, and Song Jiang.
 [Wormhole: A Fast Ordered Index for In-memory Data Management](https://dl.acm.org/doi/pdf/10.1145/3302424.3303955?download=true).
 In Proc. of EuroSys, 2019.

 ## What